 Coaching is the most effective way to reinforce skill mastery.
-Regular one on one sessions to work through the nuances of learning a new skill are critical.
+Regular one on one sessions to work through the nuances of learning a new skill is critical.
 Many sales managers who go back in the field have the best of intentions, but when they run into challenges when practicing their new skill, they will go back to what they have always done.

-They key to learning and perfecting a new skill is practicing the skill in the field.
+The key to learning and perfecting a new skill is practicing the skill in the field.
 For this to happen, the sales manager needs to have the tools that will enable them to practice and implement these skills.

 Sharing the successes and challenges with a coach can help work through bumps along the way.
 The coach can also review the use of the tools to see how the sales manager is progressing.

 Another effective way to reinforce the learnings is to dedicate time for your sales managers to learn from each other.
-Monthly group learning sessions in which sales managers can openly share their successes and challenges as a means of learning will augment and accelerate skill develop and mastery.
+Monthly group learning sessions in which sales managers can openly share their successes and challenges as a means of learning will augment and accelerate skill development and mastery.

-The ability to learn through video content provides great context before a training session as well as the ability to review key concepts post training.
-The beauty with on-demand virtual training is it allows the learner to access the content in small sound bites when it is convenient for them.
+The ability to learn through video content provides great context for a training session as well as the ability to review key concepts post training.
+The beauty of on-demand virtual training is it allows the learner to access the content in small sound bites when it is convenient for them.
 If they are running into challenges when implementing the skills, they can go back online and review the content.

 People respect what you expect and inspect.
 As a sales leader, you are making a big investment in sales management training.
 If you want to maximize your ROI, there needs to be accountability for the sales managers to implement and perfect their new skills.
 It is also incumbent on the next level of sales management to be directly involved and share the accountability for ensuring that their managers become proficient in the newly acquired skills.